syncrosim/pysyncrosim/docs/quickstart.rst

     5  helloworldTimePy  helloworldTimePy_OutputDatasheet                  Outputs
     6  helloworldTimePy       helloworldTimePy_RunControl              Run Control

-Above, we can see that some datasheets belong to the ``core`` Packages.
-These are datasheets that come by default with every SyncroSim library and are not specific to the ``helloworldTimePy`` Package.
+Above, we can see that some datasheets belong to the ``core`` packages.
+These are datasheets that come by default with every SyncroSim library and are not specific to the ``helloworldTimePy`` package.

 If we want to see more information about each datasheet, such as the scope of the datasheet or if it only accepts a single row of data, we can set the ``optional`` argument to ``True``.